There was a day Hubby came home (earlier than I expected) easily provoked and in a foul mood -angry about something at work.

 When I forgive him I choose to give up my anger (get over my hurt feelings) so we can be reconciled.
 Letting go of that anger helps me not be so easily provoked the next time he messes up 😉

 Can I be real with you here?
 I had a real hard time with this bit.
-I would love to share my story of Forgiveness with you in this Free Challenge?
+May I share my story of Forgiveness with you in this Free Challenge?

 I was injured by my husband.